YOLayout/YOLayout/README.md

 ## Example Project

 The best way to follow and learn YOLayout is by seeing it in action.
 Open the example project: [YOLayoutExample](https://github.com/YOLayout/YOLayout/tree/master/YOLayoutExample).
+It contains both a iOS and OS X targets.

 ## NSView